 What can I do NOW to help me change careers later?

 Whether you are waiting out your contract or still on the fence about leaving, you can start preparing yourself for a new career right now.
 After you’ve identified roles you are interested in pursuing, see if there are any ways to build experience at your school.
 For example, if you are interested in instructional design, you may want to perform a needs analysis and then create interactive training materials for other teachers.
-Another excellent way to build your resume and earn extra income at the same time is to freelance during the school year or in the summer.
-This post: Start freelancing to earn extra money and add new skillsets will help you understand how freelancing now can help you land your dream job later.
-And if finances is the main concern, here is another blog about summer jobs for teachers.
+You will want to continue to upskill and reskill towards specific careers.

 Where can I find support while I’m still in the classroom?

-I want you to find happiness inside or outside of the classroom.
-My first piece of advice before leaving is to try a change in schools, districts, grade levels, or teaching practices.
-Here are my best resources for those struggling but staying in the field for another year.
+We want you to find happiness inside or outside of the classroom.
+Our first piece of advice before leaving is to try a change in schools, districts, grade levels, or teaching practices.
+Here are our best resources for those struggling but staying in the field for another year.

 - Teaching practices to help you shave hours off your workweek